 studied voice and acting with Tony Randall and operatic singer,

 Sherrill Milnes.
 At Ravinia, she had a master class with Conductor

 Christoph Eschenbach.
 She also had a vocal masterclass with Roger Love.
+Joan regularly sings in a variety of languages and has sung in German, French, Latin, Spanish, Polish, Italian, and Swahili.
 She is a graduate of Columbia College Chicago where she served as President of their their Alumni Assocation and on the school's Board of Trustees for about ten years.
 Joan is currently working on original recording

 projects of her own as well as others.